guoweier/GameHut/snake/tutorial_snake_english.md

                     terminate()
                 return
 ```
 During the game, player can press the key to let the game start, or directly exit the game.
-When player presses `ESC` key or click `x` button on the window, the game exit; otherwise, any other key pressing will lead to new game start.
+When player presses `ESC` key or click `x` button on the window, the game exit; otherwise, any other key pressing will lead to new game start. <br>
 - `def waitForPlayerToPressKey():` defines the function name,
 - `while True` sets up a loop.
 This means the game can continuously monitor the player action.
 It is always looping until it receives the key the player entered.
 - `for event in pygame.event.get():`: the `pygame.event.get()` checks for any new event objects (i.e. the player presses a key) generated and put them into a list.
 This line use a for loop to check every event object inside the list.